opzozi/simple-image-converter/README.md

 1. Navigate to any webpage with images
 2. Right-click on any image
-3. Select **"Save Image as PNG"** from the context menu
+3. Choose **"Save Image as PNG"** to download, or **"Copy Image as PNG"** to put the PNG in your clipboard
-4. Choose where to save the file
+4. If you saved, pick the location; if you copied, paste where you need it
 5. Done!
-Your image is converted and saved as PNG
+The image is ready as PNG

 ## Technical Details